SJ-31/Sporothrix-annotation/info/README_Extended.md

 - The `bin` directory contains python scripts for extracting single-copy BUSCO gene sequences from BUSCO output and combining them across samples

 #### Building SnpEff database
-- Although using the downloadable databases is recommended SnpEff does provide a way for users to construct their own database
-- **Reasoning**
+- SnpEff is a tool that categorizes the variants in a VCF file and predicts their effects on gene function, taking as input a database constructed from the organism's reference genome.
-  - The GCF_000961545 reference downloadable from SnpEff uses different chromosome headers (e.g. `Cont39`, `Cont41`) to that of the NCBI (e.g. `NW_015971139.1)`.
+  - SnpEff's official downloadable *S. schenckii* dataset (with the GCF_000961545 reference) uses different chromosome headers (e.g. `Cont39`, `Cont41`) to that of the NCBI (e.g. `NW_015971139.1)`.
     - Since the VCF file was generated using the latter convention, attempting to run SnpEff without formatting the headers first will not work
       - Even after doing this however, I still received ~70% `CHROMOSOME_NOT_FOUND` errors
       - From looking at the SnpEff data directory, I suspect that not all chromosomes are present, or perhaps the same name refers to different chromosomes).
-      - After rerunning SnpEff with the custom-build database, all the errors disappeared
+- Fortunately, SnpEff does provide a way for users to build their own database.
+After rerunning SnpEff with this custom database, all errors disappeared
-  - **Note:** The last time this was updated was July 7 2023, so this might not be necessary if SnpEff has updated their database
+  - **Note:** The last time this was updated was July 7 2023, so this might not be necessary if SnpEff has updated their downloads
-- **Steps***
+- **Steps**
-  - Download the GenBank file for the the GCF_000961545 reference
+  - Download the GenBank file for the GCF_000961545 reference
     - The easiest way to do this is with the NCBI's `datasets` CLI tool (downloading directly from the web page would always give me a corrupted zip file)
 ```bash
 datasets download genome accession GCF_000961545.1 --include gbff